-The student has the right to cancel and obtain a refund of charges paid through attendance at the first class session, or the seventh day after enrollment, whichever is later.
-This includes fees for instruction only.
-Equipment such as laptops, software, and books is purchased separately by the student and is NOT covered by this refund policy.
+You, the student, have the right to cancel and obtain a refund of charges paid through attendance at the first class session, or the seventh day after enrollment, whichever is later.
+This Enrollment Agreement includes fees for instruction only.
+Equipment such as laptops, software, books, or any other goods related to the instruction offered in this Agreement are purchased separately by the student from vendors and are NOT covered by this Enrollment Agreement.

-Cancellation shall occur when written notice is delivered to the address of JPCatholic University shown on Page 2 of this catalog.
+Cancellation shall occur when written notice is delivered to the address of JPCatholic University shown on Page 1 of the Enrollment Agreement.
 This delivery can be by mail or hand delivery.
 If the notice is sent by mail, it is effective when postmarked.
-If a student cancels their enrollment, JPCatholic will refund any money that the student has paid for tuition within thirty days after their Notice of Cancellation is received.
-The Institutional refund policy for students who have completed 60% or less of the course of instruction shall be a pro rata refund.
+If a student cancels this Agreement, JPCatholic will refund any money that the student has paid for tuition within thirty days after their Notice of Cancellation is received.